Jezzamonn/fourier/content.md

 <canvas id="combo-sine-wave" class="sketch" width=500 height=300></canvas>

 This wavy pattern here can be split up into sine waves.
+That is, when we add up the two sine waves we get back the original wave.

 <canvas id="combo-sine-wave-split" class="sketch" width=500 height=500></canvas>